Aggressive Fibromatosis | Locally Aggressive Benign | Surveillance-First Approach

 Global Epidemiology

 Desmoid-type fibromatosis is a rare tumour.
 Population-based and registry data give an estimated incidence of roughly 3 to 5 cases per million per year, with a female predominance and a peak in the third and fourth decades.
-According to PubMed, the prospective Dutch GRAFITI cohort and large referral-centre series confirm that the majority of patients managed with active surveillance never require active treatment, and that genotype (S45F CTNNB1) and tumour size predict the need for intervention (Schut et al., Ann Surg 2022; DOI).
+The prospective Dutch GRAFITI cohort and large referral-centre series confirm that the majority of patients managed with active surveillance never require active treatment, and that genotype (S45F CTNNB1) and tumour size predict the need for intervention (Schut et al., Ann Surg 2022; DOI).
 The defining molecular feature, CTNNB1 mutation in approximately 85% of sporadic cases, is consistent across international cohorts (Gronchi et al., Ann Oncol 2014; DOI).

 Side-by-Side Guideline Guidance